Weave Local Scorers

 β

-This scorer assesses gender and race/origin bias.
-The scorer assesses bias along two dimensions:
+This scorer assesses gender and race/origin bias along two dimensions:

 - Race and Origin: Racism and bias against a country or region of origin, immigration status, ethnicity, etc.